craigfernandes1/Redeploy/README.md

 The full repo is private and shared between the co-founders.
 I have linked the website that includes a demo of the web-app we developed that: https://redeploy.ca/demo/

-We were featured on several news articles, including: https://www.utoronto.ca/news/u-t-engineering-team-develops-tool-help-hospitals-redeploy-staff-amid-covid-19-pandemic
+We collaborated with senior leadership at 20+ hospitals globally and were featured on several news articles, including: https://www.utoronto.ca/news/u-t-engineering-team-develops-tool-help-hospitals-redeploy-staff-amid-covid-19-pandemic

 A screenshot of what the webapp looks like is as follows: